How to Use Present Tense in Fiction Writing

 Ex: “I have been writing since this morning.”

 If you are weaving between writing in present tense and then jumping into past (not by flashback), I implore you to rewrite the same page separately in both past and present tense.
 Feel out what your story chooses— surrender to its call.
 Once it reveals itself to you, stick to it.
-And if you need guided help— come back to this post for reference, pick up a book in the tense you’re writing in and study it, or do both!
+And if you need guided help— come back to this post for reference.
+Finally, don’t forget that you can always pick up a book in the tense you choose and study it!

 You got this!
 Remember, writing is rewriting.